atamalu/Applied-Stats-Sims/Logistic_Regression/Logistic_Regression.md

   - On average customers who chose a 36-month pay period are around 1.5 times more likely to make all payments on-time than customers who choose a 24-month plan

-      - This is not statistically significant (p = 0.169)
+      - This is not statistically significant (<i>p</i> = 0.169)

-      - If we replicated this study, there is a 95% chance that these odds would be between 0.344 and 1.201
+      - If we repeatedly replicated this study, there is a 95% chance that these odds would be between 0.344 and 1.201